 Backpacks include all materials necessary for leaders to guide scouts through specific badge requirements.
 Times listed for each backpack experience are the minimum recommended to complete badge requirements.
 Badges are not included.
 Scouts and their chaperones may explore the museum before or after their project.

-- One adult chaperone is included for every five paid scouts.
+- One adult chaperone is included for every five paid scouts when booked as a group of ten or more.
 Chaperones beyond the 1:5 ratio, who are not members, pay full general admission.
 Adult chaperones are not required for scouts ages 16 to 18.

 How to Make a Group Reservation